Laser Engraving Tips and Techniques for Popular Materials

 • Post-Engraving Cleanup:

-• For bare brass: Wipe with a soft cloth to remove debris.
+• For bare metals: Wipe with a soft cloth to remove debris.

 • For marking spray: Wash off the residue with warm water and a gentle cleaner.

-• Polishing: Use a brass cleaner or polishing compound to restore shine.
+• Polishing: Use a metal cleaner or polishing compound to restore shine.
 Avoid abrasive materials that may damage the engraving.

 • Scorch Marks or Discoloration: